 But as Kapha also denotes retention so it is the best time to introduce new concepts to children and help them learn and retain.
-Being in the Kapha stage, children have a pretty good stamina to play and do physical work after they have gained enough balance and coordination of their muscles.
+Being in the Kapha stage, children have pretty good stamina to play and do physical work after they have gained enough balance and coordination of their muscles.
 As Kapha also is Tamasic in nature, children can also be very sensitive to negativity.

 Once puberty begins, the child starts showing some symptoms of Pitta Dosha along with Kapha as they approach adolescence.
-They become more ambitious, competitive, assertive, aggressive, adventurous & courageous by nature and develop a lot of ego.
+They become more ambitious, competitive, assertive, aggressive, adventurous & courageous by nature and develop a lot of egos.
 The Kapha ensures their growth and nourishment to the fullest.
 Hence the Kapha Diet & Lifestyle with a slight addition of heavy foods that now the emerging Pitta will be able to digest is advised.
-The Pitta factor in their constitution allows them to analyze and then accept things and they are able to grasp higher level concepts of their curriculum.
-At this stage, discipline and moral education helps to tame the aggressive Pitta along with the vulnerable Kapha.
+The Pitta factor in their constitution allows them to analyze and then accept things and they are able to grasp higher-level concepts of their curriculum.
+At this stage, discipline and moral education help to tame the aggressive Pitta along with the vulnerable Kapha.

 Comments will be approved before showing up.